microsoft/api-guidelines/graph/GuidelinesGraph.md

 **Non-breaking changes:**

-- Adding properties that are nullable or have a default value
+- To add properties that are nullable or have a default value
 - Adding a member after the sentinel member to an evolvable enumeration
 - Removing, renaming, or changing the type of annotation
 - Changing the order of properties